 - An identifier, on the other hand, is a piece of information that helps you recognize a distinct person.
 Depending on the context, an identifier might be an anonymous cookie ID, a device ID, an email address, or a customer record.
 Each of these can be useful in their way, but they are decidedly not all created equal in terms of marketing utility, and certainly not when it comes to privacy.

-Using identifiers, marketing technologies like CDPs give you a mechanism to create ways to maintain identity within a system:
+Using identifiers, marketing technologies like the customer data platform (CDP) give you a mechanism to create ways to maintain identity within a system.

 - Anonymous vs. known profiles

-- Cookie-based (aka “client-side”) profiles, usually deleted after 30 days or so, vs. persistent profiles (aka “server-side) stored indefinitely
+- Cookie-based (a.k.a. “client-side”) profiles, which are usually deleted within days vs. persistent profiles (a.k.a. “server-side”), which store data indefinitely

-- Pre-defined attributes, where the system determines what types of data it will store in the profile
+- Pre-defined attributes, in which the system determines what types of data it will store in the profile

-- Extensible data storage profiles, where the marketer can choose what data and in what format the data is stored — structured or unstructured data, text or whole number, synthetic or calculated profiles
+- Extensible data storage profiles, in which business users can choose what data and in what format the data is stored — structured or unstructured data, text or whole number, synthetic or calculated profiles

-Most brands have dozens of profiles associated with a single person, because of fragmented and siloed data management.
-But the quest for a single customer view, which sparked the meteoric rise of customer data platforms, led marketers to reconcile all disparate profiles into one profile that represents an individual person and their identity.
+But the quest for a single customer view, which sparked the meteoric rise of customer data platforms, led business users to reconcile these profiles into one that represents an individual and their ‘complete’ identity.

-In other words, while a profile allows you to resolve multiple identities into a single, consolidated identity, the identity graph allows you to associate, but not consolidate, multiple identities with one master ID.
+In other words, while a customer profile allows you to resolve multiple identities into a single, consolidated identity, the identity graph allows you to associate — but not consolidate — multiple identities with one master ID.

-For first-party data to be unified and actionable across not only disparate systems, but also for different marketing programs (advertising, direct marketing, analytics, etc.), the best home for a single source of identity truth is a profile, which can be readily utilized by an identity graph for certain use cases.
+For first-party data to be unified and actionable across disparate systems and for different programs (e.g., advertising, direct mail), the best home for a single source of identity truth is a profile, as it can be readily utilized by an identity graph for certain use cases.